daveho/carpi/README.md

   laser cutting.
 * PCB design (for the buttons and LCD connector) is complete and has been submitted for fabrication.
-* The pushbutton circuit has been prototyped on a breadboard and connected to the Raspberry Pi without (as far as I can tell) breaking anything.
+* The pushbutton circuit has been prototyped on a breadboard, connected to the Raspberry Pi, and the software can detect button presses and releases via the Linux GPIO interface (/sys/class/gpio).